-- d.
-What would you say is the basic theme of 1 Peter 1:3-5? - 5.
-Now observe verse 3. - a.
+- 5. Now observe verse 3. - a.
 Peter begins this passage with "blessed be" (or "praise be", according to your translation of the Bible).
 What does this tell you about the tone (i.e. hopeful, discouraged, unsure, etc.) of the passage?

+Peter is hopeful, joyful, and full of energy.

 b.
+What does Peter say that God has done for us?

+God has caused us to be born again.

-What does Peter say that God has done for us? c.
-For what purpose has God done this for us? d.
-How has He accomplished this for us? e.
+c.
+For what purpose has God done this for us?

+God did this so that we could obtain an eternal inheritance.

+d.
+How has He accomplished this for us?

+He accomplished this for us through the resurrection of Jesus Christ.

+e.
 What does Peter say is the proof of our being born again?

+Peter says that our proof is the resurrection of Jesus Christ.

-6. Now observe verse 4. a.
+- 6. Now observe verse 4.

+- a.
 In verse 4, Peter mentions an inheritance.
-What terms does he use to describe it? b.
+What terms does he use to describe it?
+Peter says that our inheritance is imperishable, undefiled, and will not fade away.

+- b.
 Where is this inheritance being kept?

+Our inheritance is being kept in Heaven.

+- 7. Now observe verse 5. - a.
+How does Peter describe the believer in verse 5?

+Believers are protected by the power of God through faith.

-7. Now observe verse 5. a.
-How does Peter describe the believer in verse 5? b.
-What does Peter say that God is doing for us here? c.
-What is the purpose or the end result of what God is doing for us here in verse 5? d.
+b.
+What does Peter say that God is doing for us here?

+God is protecting us by His power.

+c.
+What is the purpose or the end result of what God is doing for us here in verse 5?

+The end result is that the believers will receive their complete(d) salvation.

+d.
 When will all this be revealed?

+Peter says that it will be revealed, "in the last time."